 "You are a witch."
 The reply was short and very much to the point but it made her head spin, her ears ringing as she tried to focus on his words.
-"You have the rare ability to perform magic, though there's been no proof of that yet."

 "Emily," her mother began, but he cut her off with a raise of his hand.

-"I think it's time you told the girl the truth."
+"It's time the girl knew the truth."